-Meal time is no different from the nightly walks.
+Meal time is no different than nightly walks.
 Tails start wagging.
 Muted whimpering escalates into joyful barks.
 The old timers come out of their most recent resting spot in the house, wobbling and hobbling at times, down the steps or up the steps to arrive at their food bowls.
 Surely such joy and exuberance would not be wasted on something as bland as dog food, right?
 It is!
-Twice daily.
+Twice daily 🙂

-Raskal is too old and riddled with tumors to flip on to his back to have his tummy rubbed but a quick scratch on his back and a rub on his side and he somehow manages to flip over, even doing his best impression of a full-out dog stretch.
-Koa still begins every day, without fail, with a flip on to her back and a full dog stretch in the truest sense.
+Raskal is too old and riddled with tumors to flip on to his back to have his tummy rubbed but a quick scratch on his back and a rub on his side and he somehow manages to flip over, even doing his best impression of a full out dog stretch.
+Koa still begins every day, without fail, with a flip onto her back and a full dog stretch in the truest since.
 A belly rub for either of them results in smiles, tamping of paws scratching an imaginary itch and moans of joy.